abzdel/handwritten-text-extraction-ocr-llm/README.md

 # Handwritten Vet Notes - Text Extraction

-Example of using OCR model and LLM to parse out unstructured notes into JSON format.
+This project demonstrates the use of an OCR model and a LLM to convert unstructured handwritten veterinary notes into a structured JSON format.
+The OCR component extracts text from images of the notes, while the LLM processes this text to ensure proper formatting and organization.
+Both models are hosted on Replicate, providing easy API access for text extraction and processing.
+This solution aims to streamline the management of veterinary records, making it easier to analyze and retrieve important information.

 ## Architectural Diagram